[BRINDLEKIN TALES – Book 3: Chapter 18b]

 This coming together of sweet encounters, these new realizations of hope, friendship and puppy devotion have placed me solid in the center of Athena’s bold spirit (or Buddha’s benevolence, or Christ’s heart, or the Flying Spaghetti Monster’s savory sauce, whatever works for you).
-This morning when I stepped into Rosenberg’s for my usual cup o’ java, Charlie gave me his usual greeting, “How are you today, boss?”
+This morning when I stepped into Rosenberg’s for my usual cup o’ java, Felix gave me his usual greeting, “How are you today, boss?”
 I responded with one of my rote replies, “Oh, hangin’ in there, thanks.”

 Then grabbed the small, open carton of Half-N-Half from the fridge, poured some into a paper cup I plucked from an upside-down stack that tilted precariously towards the coffee pot, added two packets of Sweet’N Low that I brought with me, and finally submerged it all in that steaming, golden brown elixir so many of us just can’t do without…almost all the way to the lip, but not quite.
 For I had to leave room for a half teaspoon of raw honey from my own pantry, once I returned hovel.